 "We all together, foreign and Ukrainian artists have proved that we can create exclusive art projects that are interesting to the world.
 This is an important component of Ukraine's image.
 I hope that our initiative will be continued by other artists and we will also move in the direction of creating large-scale international projects, that have social significance for humanity, responding to the challenges of our time", - summed up Herman Makarenko.

-The audience could see the video messages from the leadership of WHO and UNESCO during the concert.
+video messages from the leadership of WHO and UNESCO during the concert.

 "Tonight's concert reminds us of the creativity, hope and solidarity with it as we work together to overcome the pandemic", - said Director-General of WHO, Dr. Tedros Adhanom Ghebreyesus in his welcoming speech to participants and spectators of the concert.